-The medical school you go to affects what experiences you get, what specialty you enter, what residency you get, what offers you get, and so much more.
+The medical school you attend affects what experiences you get, what specialty you enter, what residency you get, what offers you get, and so much more.
 It can completely turn your life around.

-If you’re going to go to medical school, you need to know everything about choosing medical schools to apply to and – eventually – go to.
-For our top seven tips on choosing medical schools, keep reading.
+If you’re going to medical school, you need to know everything about choosing medical schools to apply to and—eventually—attend.
+Keep reading for our top seven tips on choosing medical schools.

 1. Current Students’ Experiences